Civil Defence & Emergency Management

 - To increase community awareness, understanding and participation in emergency management.

-- To enhance local capabilities to recover from disasters.
+- To enhance local capabilities to manage emergencies and recover from disasters.